akjones/dash/tasks.markdown

     what about multiple dashboards on the same server?
 - when asking for widget data
     need to give configation, instead of using hardcoded URIs

+## Andrew's take
+- all widgets is all widget archetypes available on the server
+- user chooses which widgets they want on the edit screen
+- the activated widgets display their options
+- activated widgets send their config when asking for widget data
+- dashboard config stored in html localstorage (then many dashboards can be powered by the same server)

+## Done
+- move "size" out of static JSON into client-side template
+- move "view" out of static JSON into server widget code

 # High level tasks